New Urbanism

-The organizing body for New Urbanism is the Congress for the New Urbanism, founded in 1993.
-Its foundational text is the Charter of the New Urbanism, which begins:

 New Urbanists support regional planning for open space; context-appropriate architecture and planning; adequate provision of infrastructure such as sporting facilities, libraries and community centres; and the balanced development of jobs and housing.
 They believe their strategies can reduce traffic congestion by encouraging the population to ride bikes, walk, or take the train.
-They also hope that this set up will increase the supply of affordable housing and rein in suburban sprawl.
-The Charter of the New Urbanism also covers issues such as historic preservation, safe streets, green building, and the re-development of brownfield land.
+They also hope to increase the supply of affordable housing and rein in suburban sprawl.
+The Charter of the New Urbanism also covers issues such as historic preservation, safe streets, green building, and the redevelopment of brownfield land.
 The ten Principles of Intelligent Urbanism also phrase guidelines for New Urbanist approaches.

-Architecturally, New Urbanist developments are often accompanied by New Classical, postmodern, or vernacular styles, although that is not always the case.
-The movement's principles are reflected in the field of Complementary architecture.
+Architecturally, New Urbanist developments are often accompanied by New Classical, Contemporary traditional, postmodern, or vernacular styles, although that is not always the case.